Spr19CS210/PA-Drill-Section-Writeups/Section02-EclipseDebugger/README.md

-# Section02-Eclipse-Debugger-Introduction  (DRAFT: still being edited)
+# Section02-Eclipse-Debugger-Introduction  (status: posted 9/6/18)

 ## Introduction
 The goal of today's section is to learn about Eclipse's built in debugging features.